iprastha/photo-quality-flutter/README.md

 # Photo Quality Analyzer

-A Flutter mobile application that analyzes photo quality using OpenCV to detect common issues like poor lighting, blur, and lack of color diversity.
+A Flutter mobile application that analyzes photo quality using OpenCV and Google ML Kit to detect common issues like poor lighting, blur, lack of color diversity, and face presence.

 ## Features